Oneplus Android 11 OxygenOS 11

 OnePlus Nord Closed Beta

 OnePlus has announced the closed beta program for OnePlus Nord.
-It looks the company will start testing OxygenOS 11 (Android 11) build for OnePlus Nord.
+It looks like the company will start testing the OxygenOS 11 (Android 11) build for OnePlus Nord.
 You can participate in the program by filling in an application form here.

 nord android 11 beta